Use this Golf Shaft Guide to Help You Buy the Right Shaft for Your Game!

-Needless to say, I’ve been around the block, so to speak.
+Anyway, when it comes to golf shafts, I’ve been around the block, so to speak.

 Not that way- get your mind out of the gutter!

-It’s because I’ve spent a lot of money- too much, if you ask my wife!- believing I was chasing some holy grail golf shaft.
+I’ve spent a lot of money (too much if you ask my wife!) believing I was chasing some holy grail golf shaft.
 The truth is, it was a fool’s errand.

 Sure, you can buy a shaft for $400 and it’ll perform very well, as well as (maybe) make you the envy of your friends… but that isn’t always the case.

 Wanna know something?
 When I was rocking that $400 shaft, not one single person asked me about it.
 No one.